 Sensitive Skin Type: Brown Sugar Body Scrub- Brown sugar is a mild ingredient and comparatively a less abrasive exfoliant.
 Hence, it is well suited for sensitive skin.
 It also relaxes you and efficiently removes dead skin cells.

-Method: Take one cup of brown sugar, half a cup of the Coco Soul Virgin King Coconut Oil, five to six drops of an essential oil and half a teaspoon of Vitamin E oil.
+Method: Take one cup of brown sugar, half a cup of Coconut Oil, Add five to six drops of an essential oil and half a teaspoon of Vitamin E oil.
 Add all of these together in a bowl and mix well to form a coarse paste.
 Massage this homemade scrub on your body for about five to ten minutes, and then rinse it off with lukewarm water.
 It relaxes your skin, and removes whiteheads and blackheads.
 Moreover, the ayurvedic goodness of Coco Soul leaves your skin soft, radiant and nourished.

 Dry Skin: Coconut Rose Sea Salt Scrub- Not only is this DIY body scrub beautiful to look at, with it’s dreamy pink texture, it’s equally soothing and delightful to use!